-Overview of Earth Systems Science
+Overview of Environmental Systems Science

-Earth systems science (ESS) is a major that prepares students to understand and solve critical challenges facing our environment, such as climate change, water and soil pollution, conservation of biological diversity and management of natural resources.
+Environmental Systems Science is a major that prepares students to understand and solve critical challenges facing our environment, such as climate change, water and soil pollution, conservation of biological diversity and management of natural resources.
 It integrates the study of fundamental physical, chemical and biological processes that shape our environment with practical applications to real-world problems.
 The major is taught by a highly interdisciplinary group of faculty members.
 Check out their lab websites to learn more about their research and the courses they teach.

 About the Program